BhushanBadhe/welcome-react/Readme.md

 useEffect(()=> {
   console.log("Authentication Status", btnAuthState)
 },[btnAuthState])

+7. If we don't provide anything as empty array to useEffect hook then useEffect hook will be called continuously.

 - React Fibre
 React uses reconciliation algorithm known as react fibre.
 This react fibre creates a virtual DOM to re-render the component.
 It doesn't touch the actual DOM.